-GATE AJAR: If your vehicle has a liftgate, this message will display when the liftgate of your vehicle is not closed completely.
-You should make sure that the liftgate is closed completely.
-See Liftgate (MAXX) on page 2-16 for more information.
+GATE AJAR: If your vehicle has a liftgate, this message displays when the liftgate is not closed completely.
+Make sure that the liftgate is closed completely.
+See Liftgate (MAXX) on page 113 for more information.

-ICE POSSIBLE: This message will display when the outside air temperature is cold enough to create icy road conditions.
+ICE POSSIBLE: This message displays when the outside air temperature is cold enough to create icy road conditions.
+Adjust your driving accordingly.

-KEY FOB BATT (Battery) LOW: This message will display if the remote keyless entry transmitter battery is low.
-You should replace the battery in the transmitter.
-See "Battery Replacement" under Remote Keyless Entry System Operation on page 2-6.
+KEY FOB BATT (Battery) LOW: This message displays if the Remote Keyless Entry (RKE) transmitter battery is low.
+Replace the battery in the transmitter.
+See "Battery Replacement" under Remote Keyless Entry (RKE) System Operation on page 100.